istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

     name: "httpbin"
 {{< /text >}}

-You migrate the above policies to `v1beta1` in the following ways:
+Migrate the above policies to `v1beta1` in the following ways:

 1. Assume the `httpbin` service has the following workload selector: